 Up to 100 applications from designer-makers will be accepted at each venue, ensuring a curated showcase of a strong range of exhibitors, whilst the exhibition halls themselves have plenty of space to allow for a safe and comfortable shopping environment for visitors.

 Available spaces are swiftly being booked and makers interested in participating should register their interest ASAP to avoid missing out.

-Pictured above and below are some of the amazing British designer makers already signed up to participate, they include: Anna Cook Paper Art, Circle & Dash, Clock Quirks, Crafty Zebra, Dormouse Jewellery, Erum Aamir, Gaye Daniels, Holy Loch Pottery, Jemma Daniels, Jennifer Tetlow, John Townsend, Laura Pennell, Laurens Cows, Nicola Kevane, Phil Cook, Pippin Scottle Artworks, Quo Vadis Jewellery, Ruth Haldon, Sarah Perry Fine Art, Silver Kupe, Stitched up and Fleeced, The Loft Clay Studio, The Log Yard, Umbelifer and Wendy Bell Designs.
+Pictured above and below are some of the amazing British designer makers already signed up to participate, they include: Anna Cook Paper Art, Circle & Dash, Clock Quirks, Crafty Zebra, Dormouse Jewellery, Erum Aamir, Gaye Daniels, Holy Loch Pottery, Jemma Daniels, Jennifer Tetlow, John Townsend (top picture), Laura Pennell, Laurens Cows, Nicola Kevane, Phil Cook, Pippin Scottle Artworks, Quo Vadis Jewellery, Ruth Haldon, Sarah Perry Fine Art, Silver Kupe, Stitched up and Fleeced, The Loft Clay Studio, The Log Yard, Umbelifer and Wendy Bell Designs.